 Rabbits can start to run into problems after several hours without water, and after 24 hours most will be seriously ill.
 Sometimes you can provide water, but your rabbit may not want to drink.
 In this case, try the rehydration techniques below, but if you can’t get your rabbit to drink a good amount you will need to get veterinary help.

-Should I Use A Water Bowl Or Water Bottle?
+Should Rabbits Drink From A Water Bowl Or A Water Bottle?

 There is much debate between rabbit lovers as to whether a bowl or a bottle is best for a rabbit.
 We think that both have advantages and disadvantages and that it is best to offer a choice.